Evading Dragons, Part Five: Knowing What We Know

 Mapping the Red Zone

 Hester held the map in the book to the maps he had from the recent trading.
-The location in the book was in a red zone which was known for juvenile dragons.
+The location in the book was in a red zone which was known for young dragons.
 There weren’t many such sites.
 Older dragons saw the younger ones as competition.
-The old ones were known to go into a red zone and kill every juvenile dragon it found.
+The old ones were known to go into a red zone and kill every young dragon found.
 Lars asked, “so do we go or not?”
 Hester said, “I have lived my life knowing don’t take chances.
 People that do don’t live long.
 So, yes we are going.”
 Lars asked, “do we tell the others?”
 Hester said, “we need to tell everyone everything.
 It’s the only way we can all be safe.
 If I find out you are keeping secrets, then you will find yourself out.”
 Lars looked at Val then back to Hester.
-Hester said, “yeah I know and if you think that was a secret then I think we have nothing to worry about.”
+Hester said, “yeah I know, and if you think that was a secret then I think we have nothing to worry about.”

 Would you go?

 Hester and Lars watched as two dragons the size of large dogs wrestled in the tall grass.
 Hester said, “they seem to be around six to seven years old.
 About the age they leave the nest but before they gain the ability to breathe fire.”
 He told them that the younger dragons had an extra row of teeth that could bite through the dragon scale of even the older dragons.
 He said, “it keeps the dragons from just killing off their species.
 Those teeth are more valuable than anything else in the world.”
 The two dragons flew off.
 Hester and lars ran for what should be an opening in the ground.
 In what looked like a natural bluff they found a steel door.
 The door was unlocked.
 Lars said, “the dragons are a better than any actual lock.”
 Hester called them guard dragons.
-Inside they found what was once a very valuable collection of books that were now torn to shreds.
-Ancient weapons that took a component call bullets that were now about as useful as the club Hester carried.
+Inside they found what was once a precious collection of books that were now torn to shreds.
+They also found ancient weapons that took a component call bullets that were now about as useful as the club Hester carried.
 Then they found a case containing juvenile dragon teeth.
 Hester carefully pulled one out by the root.
 He then stuck it in a stainless-steel table.
 The tooth cut into it with ease.
 Hester asked, “I wonder how they could have a row of these in their mouths and not cut themselves to death?”

 Jennifer sat on her porch and watched the trail.
 She knew they would be back.
 One of the younger men in her village saw the two strangers in the red zone.
-They would come back with something valuable and they would bargain for the books.
+They would come back with something valuable, and they would bargain for the books.
 For a long time, she was considered a burden on the village.
-She had outlived her usefulness and was just a suck on their resources.
-Now she would have proof that she was not past knowing and just maybe she would get what she wanted.
+She had outlived her usefulness and was just a drain on their resources.
+Now she would have proof that she was not past knowing and maybe she would get what she wanted.
 Hester came to the main entrance to the village with a woman.
 She said her name was Lee and she wanted to see if they could trade for some material.
 Hester went to Jennifer.
 The people watched as he handed her a case.
-He said, “this was your families and it didn’t seem right to take it.”
+He said, “this was your families, and it didn’t seem right to take it.”
 She opened it in a way so only she could see what was inside.
 She closed the case and gave it back to him.
 She said, “let’s just consider this as a down payment on what I want.”

 The next day the group left their encampment near the village.
 A couple of the villagers were out to say goodbye, but most were just happy to see her go.
 Jennifer was off with the group.
 Her trade was that they would take her to a place she called the Graves of the Fathers.
 She had seen it once as a child and now wanted to see it one more time.
 She figured she would die there or on the way.
 Either way, she would no longer stay with people that didn’t want her there anymore.
 Helena watched her as they walked.
 They had to move a little slower than before but not by much.
 There was no telling if they would see this place she spoke of or die on the way.
 They had a good group and enough information to make the trip a little easier.
 Hester had the books in his pack and just wanted to stop and read as much as possible.
 He wanted to know all that they could know.